spencerhcheng/holberton-system_engineering-devops/w3/d3/lecture_notes.md

 TypeError: Cannot read property 'forEach' of undefined...
 ```

-Wait, what happened. `readFile` is an asynchronous function.
-That means that it'll keep runningg the code causing our `getRecordsFromFile` function to return `undefined`.
+Wait, what happened? `readFile` is an asynchronous function.
+That means that it'll keep running the code causing our `getRecordsFromFile` function to return `undefined`.
 In order to get around this, we'll need to use a callback.
 I'll pass a callback to `getRecordsFromFile` that will be called whenever the records have been made:

 ```javascript
 // myFile.js